I-am-a-turtle/grm2-lab4/README.md

 Questions:
 5.5:
-- The runtime for the code in question is O(n^2).
-The code involves taking two n by n arrays of n^2 numbers and then multiplying each number by its correspondent in the other array.
-It uses two for loops that take the algorithm through each row and then each column, running n times for every one row, a total of n rows.
+- The runtime for the code in question is O(n^3) because it uses three for loops.

 5.23:
 - Prove that 5^n - 4n - 1 is divisible by 16 for all n >= 0;